 Our medieval degustation dinner, second course.
-Loved making these Potted Shrimp the best part is they could be made a couple of days in advance.
+I loved making these Potted Shrimp.
+The best part being that they could be made a couple of days in advance.
 All I had to do was whip up a fresh flower salad and serve with crusty bread.

-The flower salad was a combination of herbs and leaves from my vegetable garden served with a parsley and Kafir lime leaf emulsion.
+The flower salad was a combination of herbs and leaves from my vegetable garden, served with a parsley and Kafir lime leaf emulsion.
 I know kaffir lime probably wasn’t even heard of in Brittany back then but I couldn’t help myself.
 It made a really nice fresh dressing.

-- 1 kg shrimp, shelled and if desired deveined
+- 1 Kg shrimp shelled and deveined

-- 500 g of unsalted butter (organic)
+- 500 g of unsalted butter organic

-- pinch White pepper (to taste)
+- 1 pinch White pepper to taste

-- pinch Mace (to taste)
+- 1 pinch Mace to taste

-- pinch Nutmeg (to taste)
+- 1 pinch Nutmeg to taste

-- pinch Cayenne pepper (to taste)
+- 1 pinch Cayenne pepper to taste

 - 2 tbs chopped parsley

-- season to taste
+- 1 pinch salt season to taste

-packetsin a large saucepan.
+- Melt 3/4 of the butter in a large saucepan.
 Once melted, add the shrimps and stir gently until the shrimps are well coated.

-- Add in a pinch each of mace, white pepper, cayenne pepper and grate in a little nutmeg -all to taste.
+- Add in a pinch each of mace, white pepper, cayenne pepper and grate in a little nutmeg (all to taste).
 Stir through and cook for 20 minutes.

 - Pour the shrimps into small pots making sure they’re covered in the buttery emulsion and leave to cool.

-- When cool, melt the remaining butter, then spoon a thin layer on top of the prawn
+- When cool, melt the remaining butter, then spoon a thin layer on top of the prawn mixture to make a seal.

-- mixture to make a seal.
-Place the potted shrimp in the fridge and leave to set for at least 6-8 hours.
+- Place the potted shrimp in the fridge and leave to set for at least 6-8 hours.